 The U.S. Bureau of Labor Statistics says that most cosmetology training programs last about 9 months (2017).
 This will depend on what type of program you choose.
 Certificate and diploma programs can typically be completed in 9-12 months.
 Meanwhile, an Associate program in Cosmetology will require about 18-24 months of training.
 The last portion of your program is typically your clock hours required for licensure.
 This will take place in a real work environment, or some form of training facility set up by your school.

 No matter how long your options for training last, make sure any program you choose meets your state requirements for cosmetologist licensure.

 The cost to enroll in cosmetology school will depend on a variety of factors, including:

 - Type of program (degree, certificate, diploma)

 - Campus or blend of online

-Are you ready to speak with beauty schools about cosmetology careers.
+I'm ready to speak with beauty schools about cosmetology careers.
 How do I find schools for me?

-You can also get more cosmetology information here or contact us with your questions.
+You can also get more cosmetology school information or contact us with your questions.
 We love hearing from students who want to pursue cosmetology training, and will help you any way we can.
-As one of the largest directories of beauty schools online, that’s our promise to you!
+As the largest directory of beauty schools online, that’s our promise to you!

 Another thing you need to learn about to prepare for your career is the licensing requirements in your state.
 Almost every state offers a cosmetologist license, but otherwise, each state is different in which licenses they offer.
 Also, each state has unique training requirements in order to be able to sit for the board exams.
 Make sure you are up to speed on your state’s beauty license requirements.
 Does one of these career paths sound like a good fit for you?
 If so, click the button below to start searching for schools near you.